- Computer labs

 You will explore the interplay between chemistry and biology to develop an understanding of human disease and drug design.
 The course is built on core chemistry but also includes modules in physiology and pharmacology.
 In these modules, you’ll learn about drug delivery, metabolism and targeting, drug structures and toxicities and cancer agents.

-The above is a sample of the typical modules we offer but is not intended to be construed and/or relied upon as a definitive list of the modules that will be available in any given year.
-Modules (including methods of assessment) may change or be updated, or modules may be cancelled, over the duration of the course due to a number of reasons such as curriculum developments or staffing changes.
-This content was last updated on Friday 10 March 2023.
+The above is a sample of the typical modules we offer, but is not intended to be construed or relied on as a definitive list of what might be available in any given year.
+This content was last updated on Tuesday 3 October 2023.

 The academic year is divided into two semesters and you will complete 120 credits of study per year.